sudheerExperiments/Thesaurus-client-and-server/README.md

 ##### Server
 `python Server.py "ip_address" port_number`

-To use the default *ip address* and *port number* use the below command `python Server.py --default`
+To use the default *ip address* and *port number* use the command:
+`python Server.py --default`

-Refer **--help** for more information
+Refer **--help** for more information:
 `python Server.py --help`

 ##### Client
 `python Client.py "ip_address" port_number`

-To use the default *ip address* and *port number* use the below command on command prompt `python Client.py --default`
+To use the default *ip address* and *port number* use the command:
+`python Client.py --default`

-Refer **--help** for more information
+Refer **--help** for more information:
 `python Client.py --help`

 #### Limitations:

 * The server and client are designed to run locally.
 Modifications might be required to run in remote environment.
 * The code is designed to handle five clients. (i.e, up to five synonym requests)
-    >The server is designed in this way as per the project requirement.
+    >The server is designed only for five clients as per the project requirement.

 #### Additional information: